The characters of the Housepets! web comic. Everyone after the Sandwich family (Peanut, Grape, and their "parents") are in alphabetical order.

 Inexplicably Identical Individuals: Only some of the Bigglesworths are related, but they all look pretty much the same.
 Things get even weirder when they do things like give role call or go on dates.

 Planet of Steves: They are at least ten different cats, all named Mr. Bigglesworth (yes, even the girls).
-They blame it on their owner being a stereotypical Crazy Cat Woman, but occasionally they use it to mess with people.
+They blame it on their owner being a stereotypical Crazy Cat Lady, but occasionally they use it to mess with people.

 Animal Wrongs Group: In a world where animals are fully capable of saying they enjoy being owned, PETA is even more despised then ever.